Swinton Lions: Women's team

 In 2020, Swinton established a women's team known as the Lionesses.
 Initially the open age team played friendlies/Merit League matches with an under-16s team competing in U16s Division 1 West.
 In the 2022 season, Swinton Lionesses competed in League 1 where they finished second in the table before losing to Illingworth in the play-off semi-finals.
 The moved up to the RFL Women's Championship for the 2023 season before the restructuring of the league system saw them go back to League 1.
 They returned to the Championship in the 2025 season.
 In May 2025, Swinton won the Challenge Shield, by defeating 12–4 in the final.
 In July 2025, Swinton made their début at the RFL Women's Nines where they reached the semi-finals of the main competition.

+In November 2025, the team was renamed as the Manchester Swinton Lionesses.
+In May 2026, the Lionesses were runners-up in the Challenge Grade competition at the Women's Nines.
+In July 2026, they won the Challenge Shield by defeating 18–10 in the final.
+In the 2026 National Championship, the Lionesses finished as league leaders but lost 28–10 to in the Grand Final.